eglaubauf/egMatLib/README.md

 ### Acknowledgements
 - Thanks to Rich Nosworthy for providing the ShaderBall-Setup - https://www.richnosworthy.tv
-- Thanks to @thopedam for providing the Octane Support
+- Thanks to @thopedam for providing initial Octane Support

-### Contact & License
+### Contact

-- Found a bug? please open an issue
+- Found a bug or suggest a feature? please open an issue

+I soley do this project for fun and entirely in my free time.
+If you are using it on a regular basis, consider buying me a coffee.